Muscle snacks

 Chicken

 The protein in the chicken slows carb absorption, preventing blood-sugar spikes which lead to energy slumps.
-Its B vitamins are also vital for converting fats, sugar and protein into pure brawn.
+Its B vitamins are also vital for converting fats, sugar and protein into muscle.